How to Create a Wedding Timeline – and Stick to it!

 If your family has specific cultural traditions you want to incorporate into your getting ready pictures, perhaps like the Chinese Tea Ceremony, you will want to make sure you know how much time to allow for that.

 Make sure everyone is on the same page.
-I say this because at about 30% of weddings I photograph, hair and/or makeup is running late or one of the bridesmaids is late, and if your timeline is tight for when you need to leave to get to the ceremony location this could impact the timeline for the rest of the day.
+I say this because at about 90% of weddings I photograph, hair and/or makeup is running late, or one of the bridesmaids is late, and if your timeline is tight for when you need to leave to get to the ceremony location, this could impact the timeline for the rest of the day.
 Don’t feel bad for asking your family for help – they likely want to help but just don’t know what you need from them: it’s a new experience for all of you!
 Communication is the key.
+Share the wedding day agenda with your bridal party and key family members.

 The Groom Getting Ready